 Overview

-Click the "Create Invoice" button on the top right to open a list of the types of Invoices that can be created.
-You can create a new invoice, quick invoice, blank invoice, or invoice from a quote.
+Click the "Create Invoice" button at the top right to open a list of the types of Invoices that can be created.
+You can create a new invoice, a quick invoice, a blank invoice, or an invoice from a quote.

 Click "Create New Invoice" and a pop-up will open in Fergus prompting you to select costs that were added to the Phases against the Job.

-Click "Add $X.XX to Invoice" when you are ready.
+When you are ready, click "Add $X.XX to Invoice."
 You will be directed to a draft version of your Invoice.

-In the draft version of your Invoice, you are able to review and make final adjustments to your invoice before sending it off.
+Please note: The draft version of your invoice allows you to review it and make final adjustments before sending it off.

 Creating a Quick Invoice

-A Quick Invoice is the fastest way to Invoice in Fergus, this pulls all the uninvoiced Labour and Materials recorded against the job's phases
+A Quick Invoice is the fastest way to Invoice in Fergus; This pulls all the un-invoiced Labour and Materials recorded against the job's phase.

 Creating a Blank Invoice